osmc/aml-flash-tool/README.txt

 Add the --linux option if you are flashing a linux env :

 $ flash-tool.sh --target-out=/path/to/aml_upgrade_package.img --parts=all --wipe --linux

-If you are working on S805 Meson8 chipsets, please added the --m8 option

-$ flash-tool.sh --target-out=/path/to/aml_upgrade_package.img --parts=all --wipe --linux --m8

 Also sometimes, it could be nice to update only some partitions but not all of them.
 It can be done using the --parts parameter.
 For example here, we just reflash the system android partition with :